GrigorovBore/serverwatch-py-lab/README.md

 # serverwatch-py-lab

-> **Status:** Planning

 ## Project Overview

-**serverwatch-py-lab** is a personal DevOps learning project focused on building, containerizing, and deploying a simple Python application that monitors basic Linux system metrics.

-The application is developed locally on a Windows laptop, containerized with Docker, version-controlled with Git and GitHub, and deployed to a physical Ubuntu server running Docker Engine.
+**serverwatch-py-lab** is a personal learning project where I'm building a small Python application to practice a complete DevOps workflow.
+The application collects basic Linux system metrics and is developed on Windows, containerized with Docker, and deployed to a self-hosted Ubuntu server.

 ---

 ## Project Goal

-The goal of this project is to gain practical experience with the DevOps development lifecycle by building a small but complete application from scratch.

-The project focuses on understanding and applying:

-* Python
-* Linux
-* Git & GitHub
-* Docker
-* GitHub Actions
-* Container image publishing
-* Deployment to a Linux server

-The application is intentionally kept simple so that every technology and implementation decision can be fully understood.
+I built this project to practice the complete DevOps workflow—from writing the application to deploying it on a Linux server.
+Along the way, I'm gaining hands-on experience with Python, Docker, GitHub Actions, Git, and Linux while learning how these tools fit together in a real deployment workflow.

 ---

-## Version 1 Features
+## Planned Features (v1)

-The first version of the application will display:

 * CPU usage
 * Memory usage